What we will do when you apply

 - The right to withdraw your consent for us to hold, process or share your data, where we sought your consent to collect and use it.

-- You can withdraw your consent easily by telephone, email, or by post (see the contact details provided later in this notice).
+- You can withdraw your consent easily by telephone, email, or by post (see the contact details provided earlier in this notice).